kazurayam/VisualInspectionTutorial/docs/index.md

 ### JobTimestamp class

-    import com.kazurayam.materialstore.core.filesystem.JobTimestamp;
+    import com.kazurayam.materialstore.core.JobTimestamp;
     ...
             JobTimestamp jobTimestamp = JobTimestamp.now();          // (5)

-The statement (5) declares the name of a new directory under the `JobName` directory, which will have a name as current timestamp.
-The name will be in the format of `uuuuMMdd_hhmmss` (year, month, day, hours, minutes, seconds).
+The statement (5) declares the name of a new directory, which I will call as **JobTimestamp**, under a **JobName** directory.
+The JobTimestamp will be in a fixed format of `uuuuMMdd_hhmmss` (year, month, day, hours, minutes, seconds).
+A call to `JobTimestamp.now()` will return a JobTimestamp object which corresponds to a directory of which name stands for the current timestamp provided by OS.

 The `JobTimestamp` class implements various methods that help you work on.
-See the [javadoc](https://kazurayam.github.io/materialstore/api/com/kazurayam/materialstore/core/filesystem/JobTimestamp.html) for detail.
+See the [javadoc](https://kazurayam.github.io/materialstore/api/com/kazurayam/materialstore/core/JobTimestamp.html) for detail.

-### create a file tree, write a "material"
+### create a file tree, write a "Material"

-    import com.kazurayam.materialstore.core.filesystem.FileType;
+    import com.kazurayam.materialstore.core.FileType;
-    import com.kazurayam.materialstore.core.filesystem.Material;
+    import com.kazurayam.materialstore.core.Material;
-    import com.kazurayam.materialstore.core.filesystem.Metadata;
+    import com.kazurayam.materialstore.core.Metadata;
     ...
             String text = "Hello, materialstore!";
             Material material = store.write(jobName, jobTimestamp,   // (6)